gohugoio/hugo/content/en/news/lets-celebrate-hugos-5th-birthday/index.md

 **Five years ago today, [Steve Francia](https://github.com/spf13/) made his [first commit](https://github.com/gohugoio/hugo/commit/50a1d6f3f155ab837310e00ffb309a9199773c73
 ) on the Hugo project: "Hugo: A Fast and Flexible Static Site Generator built with love by spf13 in GoLang".**

 Steve was writing this on a train commute to New York.
-I'm writing this article running Hugo `v0.43-DEV`, the preview version of the very existing next Hugo release.
+I'm writing this article running Hugo `v0.43-DEV`, the preview version of the next Hugo release.
 The release is scheduled for Monday and adds a powerful [assets pipeline](https://github.com/gohugoio/hugo/issues/4854#issue-333062459), with SCSS/SASS support, assets minification, fingerprinting/subresource integrity, ad-hoc image processing and much more.

 **I cannot remember the last time I was this excited about a Hugo release.
 "Game changer" may be too strong, but it makes for a really nice integrated website design-workflow that, with Hugo's build speed, is hard to beat.**